frederik290/WordWhiz/README.md

 1. **Load Word List**: The bot starts by loading a list of valid 5-letter words from a text file.
 2. **Make a Guess**: Make a guess in Wordle, for example `CRANE` is a nice start.
-3. **Get bot Feedback**: After making a guess in the Wordle game, you input the feedback into the bot in the format:
+3. **Feed the bot**: After making a guess in the Wordle game, you input the feedback into the bot in the format:
 `[Pattern]:[RequiredLetters]:[Excludes]:[ExcludePattern]`
    - Pattern (`+` for unknown letters, known letters in their correct positions),
    - Required letters (letters in the word, but not yet placed),